Earth Day

 What if God said that to the first frog couple, Jim and Bonnie?

-I did the math and within a few years, this turns into the stuff of a Steven King novel.
+I did the math, and within a few years, this became the stuff of a Stephen King novel.

-Let’s say Jim woes Bonnie with his deep throbbing croak and after a nice meal, they get down to business.
-Assume Bonnie is a common North American frog, and after 1 to 3 weeks (depending on the water temperature) she spews out 3,000 eggs.
+Let’s say Jim woos Bonnie with his deep-throbbing croak, and after a nice meal, they get down to business.
+Assume Bonnie is a common North American frog, and after 1 to 3 weeks (depending on the water temperature), she spews out 3,000 eggs.
 It could range from 1,000 to 6,000, but Bonnie is a thoroughly average frog.
 She’s not an underachiever and not a showoff.

-Now if all these tadpoles also listened to the Almighty, and each female produces 3,000 tadpoles a year.
+Now, if all these tadpoles also listened to the Almighty, each female would produce 3,000 tadpoles yearly.

 We’ve got to acknowledge that frogs only live a few years.
 So, each mating pair only has babies for 2 years before they succumb to the inevitable and move on to that great swamp in the sky.

-In 5 years, there are about 15.238 quintillion frogs.
+In 5 years, there will be about 15.238 quintillion frogs.
 Minus a few Kermits that got hit by cars.

-If each frog is 2 inches tall and you stacked them all up (you might need some super glue, which seems gruel, but still kinder than a huge frog kabab), the pile would be a hair over 481 quadrillion miles tall, or about 81.82 light years.
+If each frog is 2 inches tall and you stack them all up (you might need some super glue, which seems gruel but still kinder than a huge frog kabab), the pile would be a hair over 481 quadrillion miles tall, or about 81.82 light years.

-If you kept on stacking those bad boys for 2 more years you could go back and forth to the nearest galaxy 9,000,000 times.
+If you kept stacking those bad boys for two more years, you could go back and forth to the nearest galaxy nine million times.

 Ok, it’s silly to stack frogs.
 So, what if they just stayed on Earth?

 That would be a housing crisis of biblical proportions.
 In 6 years, every square inch of dry land would be covered with a pile of 199 frogs.
-In the next year, the mound would be 4.7 miles high.
+In the following year, the mound will be 4.7 miles high.

 Enough about frogs.